ulixee/hero/website/docs/BasicInterfaces/Agent.md

   - userProfile `IUserProfile`.
 Previous user's cookies, session, etc.
   - timezoneId `string`.
 Overrides the host timezone.
 A list of valid ids are available at [unicode.org](https://unicode-org.github.io/cldr-staging/charts/37/supplemental/zone_tzid.html)
   - locale `string`.
 Overrides the host languages settings (eg, en-US).
 Locale will affect navigator.language value, Accept-Language request header value as well as number and date formatting rules.
   - viewport `IViewport`.
 Sets the emulated screen size, window position in the screen, inner/outer width.
+(See constructor for parameters).
   - blockedResourceTypes `BlockedResourceType[]`.
 Controls browser resource loading.
 Valid options are listed [here](/docs/overview/configuration#blocked-resources).
   - upstreamProxyUrl `string`.
 A socks5 or http proxy url (and optional auth) to use for all HTTP requests in this session.
 The optional "auth" should be included in the UserInfo section of the url, eg: `http://username:password@proxy.com:80`.
   - connectionToCore `options | ConnectionToCore`.
 An object containing `IConnectionToCoreOptions` used to connect, or an already created `ConnectionToCore` instance.
 Defaults to booting up and connecting to a local `Core`.

 #### **Returns**: `Promise`

 See the [Configuration](/docs/overview/configuration) page for more details on `options` and its defaults.
-You may also want to explore [BrowserEmulators](/docs/advanced/browser-emulators) and [HumanEmulators](/docs/advanced/human-emulators).
+You may also want to explore [BrowserEmulators](/docs/plugins/browser-emulators) and [HumanEmulators](/docs/plugins/human-emulators).

 ### agent.detach*(tab\[, key])* {#detach-tab}